-A minimum of three copies of the parameter page are stored in the device.
+To insure data integrity, x8 devices contain at least eight copies of the parameter page, and x16 devices contain at least four copies of the parameter page.
 Each parameter page is 256 bytes.
+If the initial READ PARAMETER PAGE (ECh) command fails to retrieve a correct copy of the parameter page, the command can be reissued until a correct copy is retrieved.
 If desired, the RANDOM DATA READ (05h-E0h) command can be used to change the location of data output.